1. Home

-Abtrac can keep a reference to the files associated with any Job/Project and link to where these files are stored on your local machine( or local server).
+Abtrac can keep a reference to the files associated with any Job/Project and link to where these files are stored online, on your local machine( or local server).
 You can access Job Files from the Projects screen.

 How Job Files work in Abtrac